 Sunita Rimal, Nutrition Coordinator, is responsible for overall nutrition project of NYF across Nepal.
 She also manages the Nutrition Rehabilitation Home (NRH) and the New Life Center, both located in Kathmandu Valley.
 She conducts training programs in nutrition and diet management for medical students and healthcare workers at the Kathmandu NRH, NYF’s flagship nutrition home.
 Sunita holds a master’s degree in Health and Nutrition.

 Sanjoj Maharjan, Coordinator of Information Technology (IT), has worked in the field of information technology for more than a decade.
 Sanjoj brings sound technical expertise to his position.
 He has overall IT responsibility for all of the NYF local and global networks.
 Sanjoj manages the NYF website, the social media sites and the organization’s branding materials.
 He also provides necessary technical support and training to the staff.

 Sumitra Dhakal is Manager of Ankur Counseling and training Center.
 She joined Ankur in 2010 and holds a master’s degree in Clinical Psychology.
-She is managing Ankur in the absence of Chhori Laxmi Maharjan, who is currently on leave as a doctoral student at California Institute of Integral Studies (CIIS).
+She is one of the lead counselors and manages the everyday operation of Ankur.

 Umesh Raj Regmi, Program Coordinator of Education & Youth Empowerment, has been leading NYF’s Education program since joining the organization in 2013.
 Prior to NYF, Umesh worked as a research scholar at Southern Methodist University in Dallas, Texas, USA.
 He holds a master’s degree in English.

 Dipak Bhattarai, is the Account Manager at Nepal Youth Foundation-Nepal.
 He has over 13 years of experience in accountancy and has been working at NYF since 2005 with remarkable competency.